However, they can pose a significant risk of injury if they are not used properly.

 - Contact with overhead electricity lines

-- Adverse weather making work at height unsafe (e.g. high winds, snow and ice)*.
+- Adverse weather makes work at height unsafe (for example, high winds, snow, and ice).

 Precautions you can take